 Underneath the Education and Experience sections of your resume, you'll want to add an Additional Skills section.
 Here you can add extra details that apply to more than just your babysitting job, or items you simply didn't have room to fit under the Experience section.

-Include things here like your CPR and first aid certifications, any babysitting courses you've completed or other courses that you've taken that relate to babysitting or the job you're applying for.
+Include qualifications here like your CPR and first aid certifications, any babysitting courses, or other courses that you've taken that relate to babysitting or the job you're applying for.

 Does your Skills section still look a little shorter than you'd like?
 You can pad it out a bit by adding some "soft skills" like communication, time management, ability to work under pressure, leadership, conflict resolution, etc.

 Having a References section will be especially important if you're applying for another job in the childcare or education industries.
-So pick your best references and expect your future employer to follow up with all of them.
+Pick your best references and expect your future employer to follow up with all of them.

 List the names of your references, their relationship to you, and their phone number and/or email address.